treyhunner/treyhunner.github.com/source/_posts/2021-10-07-whats-great-about-python-3-dot-10.markdown

 But for those times you do need to find an item in a sorted list, `bisect` is great.

 As of Python 3.10, all the binary search helpers in the `bisect` module now accept a `key` argument.
-So you can now quickly search within a case insesitively-sorted list of strings for the string you're looking for.
+So you can now quickly search within a case insensitively-sorted list of strings for the string you're looking for.

 ```pycon
 >>> fruits = sorted(['Watermelon','loquat', 'Apple', 'jujube'], key=str.lower)